 Even the best companies sometimes make products that don’t work the way they should.
 But the question comes up: Why do so many new products from companies fail?
-It’s important to remember that these failures are often caused not by mistakes in tactics but by mistakes in strategy.
+It’s important to remember that these failures are often caused not by mistakes in tactics but by errors in strategy.
 Even the best ideas will fail if they don’t have a well-thought-out product plan.

 Product failure should be avoided at all costs because it could cause a company to lose a lot of money and hurt its image.
 To reduce these risks and increase the chance of success, businesses must put idea evaluation at the top of their list throughout the software product development process.